-Name of child/children (including the names which they are known by) Date of Birth Gender Ethnicity First Language significant adults/ carers for the children Birth Gender Ethnicity Language with child
+Name of child/children (including the names which they are known by) Date of Birth Gender Ethnicity First Language Religion carers for the children

-Are any of the Children conference?
-Yes □ subject of a No □ Child Prot tection Plar or have be en the subject of Date Outcome Name of Parent/ significant adults/ Date of Birth Gender Ethnicity First Language Relationship with child
+Are any of the conference?
+Ye ubject of a lo □ a Child Prot ection Plan o r have been t the subject of Date 0 utcome Name of Parent/ significant adults/ Date of Birth Gender Ethnicity First Language Religion Relationship with child

 Address of the Family (referring LA) Address of the Family (receiving LA)

-I

-Reason for Referral - being clear about what action you have assessed is needed.
+Reason for Referral - being clear abo ut what action you have assessed is needed.

-The family view of the current plan (including absent
+The family view of the current

+plan (including absent

-parents, parents living apart
+parents, parents living apart from child/ren, extended

-from child/ren, extended family, support network)
+family, support network)

 Please include any

-family/network safety or support
+family/network safety or support plan.

-plan.
+pian.

+Details of any other family

+networks, or wider support

+networks.

+Include any broader people who

+are meaningful/ important to a

+child.

 The voice and lived experience

 of the child/ren.
 Please include when this was

-obtained and impact on planning.
+obtained and impact on

-k.~
+planning.